DECODEproject/iotencoder/docs/architecture/adr002-output_format.md

 Reasoning:

 * Removes any coupling between the final receipient of the data and SmartCitizen.
-This avoids Eurecat having to build knowledge of this API into their systems, and would be more scalable if other data sources were ever added.
+This avoids consumers having to build knowledge of the SmartCitizen API into their systems, and would be more scalable if other data sources were ever added.

 * Sensor types included by SmartCitizen do not change frequently (last update was 2016, so 2 years ago at time of writing).
 Because of this low update